(This page published April 10, 2022)

 The two images above also illustrate the first-model converter for the 75 (commonly referred to as a “fat” squeeze converter) and the later model that fits all subsequent Parker pens, including the extremely slender Parker 180 and Classic.

 Collectors refer to the first-generation 75, which had a flat cap-crown tassie (called a “button”), as the “flat-top” 75.
-For a brief period between the 75’s introduction and the end of the 1960s, a version appeared with tassies having a shallow conical depression instead of the flat end.
+For a brief period between the 75’s introduction and the end of the 1960s, a version appeared with tassies having a shallow conical depression, like that on the cap tassie of the 45, instead of the flat end.

 The cap tassie was originally notched to fit the clip.
 The notch was moved to the cap body to reduce manufacturing cost, lowering the clip by 0.7 mm and incidentally producing a cleaner, more finished appearance.

-The overall length of the clip length was reduced from 45 mm to 43 mm.
+The overall length of the clip was reduced from 45 mm to 43 mm.

 The arrowhead-shaped clip ball was lengthened from 5 mm to 6 mm for a more streamlined appearance.